How is HIV spread?

 HIV is NOT spread by blood passed through insect bites.

-After birth, mothers can give their babies HIV through breast milk.
+After birth, transmission can occur through breast milk.
 The highest risk may be in the early months after birth.
-New mothers should try to bottle-feed their babies rather than breast-feed.
+It is recommended that new mothers who are living with HIV formula-feed their babies rather than breast-feed.

-If you are an HIV-positive woman and intend to become pregnant, or you find out that you are HIV positive during your pregnancy, talk to your doctor about ways to reduce the chances that your baby will become infected, too.
+If you are a woman living with HIV and you intend to become pregnant, or you find out that you have during your pregnancy, talk to your provider immediately about ways to minimize the chances that your baby will become infected, too.